ahuacate/pfsense-setup/README.md

 - [x] Network DHCP server is `192.168.1.5`

 Other Prerequisites are:
-- [ ] Proxmox node fully configured as per [PROXMOX-NODE BUILDING](https://github.com/ahuacate/proxmox-node/blob/master/README.md#proxmox-node-building)
+- [ ] Proxmox node is configured as per [PVE-HOST-SETUP](https://github.com/ahuacate/pve-host-setup) with 3 or more LAN NICs.

 <hr>